Using Let’s Talk, teachers and students can create computer generated:

 Let’s Talk is particularly great for working in verses and stories where there is dialog and you want the kids to “re-script” the dialog in a new way (such as “in their own words” or “what were the people thinking to themselves during the story?” and “how would you have responded…”).
 See our Let’s Talk Lesson Ideas and Lesson Plans Page for lots of example.

-» You’re Jesus and Nicodemus has just asked you to explain what “be born from above… by water and spirit” means.
+» Imagine you’re Jesus… explain to Nicodemus what it means to “be born from above… by water and spirit”.

 » Rewrite the Psalm!
 Imagine Ps 23 as a horse-themed trail ride, or as a school-themed location.